Bobby Trivigno

-Robert Nicholas Trivigno (born January 19, 1999) is an American professional ice hockey winger for the Hartford Wolf Pack of the American Hockey League (AHL) while under contract to the New York Rangers of the National Hockey League (NHL).
-He was a collegiate All-American for the UMass Minutemen ice hockey team of the National Collegiate Athletic Association (NCAA) and was the Most Outstanding Player in his school's first National Championship in 2021.
+Robert Nicholas Trivigno (born January 19, 1999) is an American professional ice hockey winger for Brynäs IF of the Swedish Hockey League (SHL).
+He was a collegiate All-American for the UMass Minutemen ice hockey team of the National Collegiate Athletic Association (NCAA) and was the Most Outstanding Player in his school's first national championship in 2021.

 Playing career

 Junior

 Trivigno was one of the offensive stars for Shattuck-Saint Mary's, a prep school hockey powerhouse, finishing 1st, 3rd and 2nd, respectively in team scoring during his three years with the team.
 After graduating in 2017, the winger continued his junior career with the Waterloo Black Hawks of the USHL, the top junior league in the U. S. He finished 4th in team scoring, helping Waterloo finish second in the west, reaching the league semifinals.
 With one year of junior eligibility left, Trivigno signed on with the Massachusetts Minutemen Division 1 NCAA program, joining several of his Waterloo teammates in the elite college ranks.

-Bobby Trivingo is number 8 on Umass Amherst.